Overview

 Navigate to Administration > E-commerce > System Transactions

-Use the provided sample file to import transactions manually.
+Use the provided sample file to upload transaction records

 POST /rest/transactional/createrecord